“Come Surya. Sit down. Eat with me,” Indumati said with lifeless eyes. A tear rolled down her cheek.

 Sharik’s eyes widened and he put up a big smile while Shuja was looking.
 As soon as he turned his face away, the spark in Sharik’s eyes went off like a light bulb.
 He stared into nowhere without blinking.
 He sensed his future staring him back like it was watching a dead person at his funeral.
 He felt huge resistance as he lifted his feet to join his friend.
 One more big boom made his entire body shake.

 The loud bang of the agnidaunsh broke Surya out of these pristine memories.
 A chill ran down his spine as he shuddered.
-He saw Paarth at a distance launching the agnidaunsh killing hundreds of his comrades.
-Keshav looked on holding the leash; trying to pacify the horses agitated by the sound of the explosion.
+He saw Pitamah launching the agnidaunsh killing hundreds of enemy soldiers, at a distance.
+Paarth’s saarthi, Keshav, looked on holding the leash; trying to pacify the horses agitated by the sound of the explosion.
+Paarth was enemy’s best archer.
+Keshav, despite being the invinsible king, mentor, strategist in the entire Aryawart, had agreed to drive his chariot.

 Keshav stared at Surya’s regiment.
 Surya was sure that from that distance it was impossible to recognize anyone’s face.
 Let alone that of a soldier in a regiment of three hundred.
 But… but somehow….
 Surya sensed Keshav’s gaze.
 He thought Keshav was looking right at him.
 Right into his eyes.
 He had his omniscient, divine smile.
 Surya brought his shield in front and partially drove his sword out.
 His whitened face and wide eyes frightened his mates.